therealyo/expense-tracker/NOTES.md

 - Categories index page does not update in realtime if new category added
 - Overflowing category budget is not forbidden as well as no max value for amount and budget
 - Missing type specs and overall type hints
+- Part of UI, money conversions and tests are build using AI

 ## Testing strategy